nyaruka/android-sms-relay/README.rst

 * Allow configuration of the handset via a file attachment, could make client configuration easier
 * Even more reliability / paranoia updates to make sure a message never gets lost
 * Remove messages from the SMS inbox
-* Tweak the first use experience to be a lot nicer

 LICENSE
 ==========